ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

     loadingScreen.addEventListener("transitionend", onTransitionEnd);
     };
    ```
-3. Pass the created manager instance into the contructor of your loader
+3. Pass the created manager instance into the constructor of your loader
    ```
    loader = new GLTFLoader(manager);
    ```
-## TweenJs + Threejs
+## Tween.js + three.js
-It is entirely possible to animate your Threejs scene by incrementing values in the update() function of the render loop.
+It is entirely possible to animate your three.js scene by incrementing values in the update() function of the render loop.
 ```
 function update() {
   mesh.rotation.z += 0.01;